kontena/kontena/docs/using-kontena/loadbalancer.md

 These environment variables configure the loadbalancer itself.

 * `KONTENA_LB_HEALTH_URI`: uri at which to enable loadbalancer level health check endpoint.
 Returns `200 OK` when loadbalancer is functional.
-* `STATS_PASSWORD`: the password to access stats
+* `STATS_PASSWORD`: the password to access stats (default if not set: `secret`)
 * `SSL_CERTS`: SSL certificates to be used, see more: [SSL Termination](loadbalancer#ssl-termination)

 ## Stats

 Kontena loadbalancer exposes statistics web UI only on private overlay network.
 To access the statistics you must use the [VPN](vpn-access) to access the overlay network.
 The statistics are exposed on port 1000 on the loadbalancer instances.
+The basic auth user is `stats` and password is set with the `STATS_PASSWORD` environment variable (see above).

 ## Basic authentication for services